-14. General import and export controls (licencing)
+15. General import and export controls (licencing)

 Importers and exporters currently need to apply for an import or export licence or provide supporting documentation to import or export specific types of goods into or out of the Bailiwick, or to meet the conditions of the relevant customs import or export procedures.
-Depending on the outcome of Brexit the, requirements for licences may apply to trade with the EU.
+Depending on the outcome of Brexit the requirements for licences may apply to trade with the EU.

-Goods listed in schedule 8 to the Import (Control)(Guernsey) Order, 2010 (and associated Alderney Order) and Schedule 5 to the Export Control (Miscellaneous Goods)(Bailiwick of Guernsey) Order, 2010 require licences to be imported from or exported to "anywhere outside the customs territory."
-In the current content, the customs territory includes the EU, this may change after Brexit.
+Goods listed in Schedule 8 to the Import (Control) (Guernsey) Order, 2010, Schedule 9 to the equivalent Alderney Order and Schedule 5 to the Export Control (Miscellaneous Goods)(Bailiwick of Guernsey) Order, 2010 require licences to be imported from or exported to "anywhere outside the customs territory."
+The current customs territory includes the EU, this may change after Brexit.

 In addition to this animals, products of animal origin, feeding stuffs, plants and chemicals, to name a few, all currently enjoy relative free movement between the Bailiwick and the EU.
-Work is ongoing, by the relevant States Committees, to ensure where possible this remains the case, however in the event of a 'no deal' requirements may change.
+Work is ongoing, by the relevant States Committees, to ensure where possible this remains the case, however in the event of a no deal these requirements may change.
+Importers and exporters of restricted goods are therefore advised to seek the advice of the appropriate States Department on these matters.
+If in doubt, Guernsey Customs and Excise can advise which goods are 'restricted' and which States Department is responsible for regulating such goods.